 To learn more about potential methods of implementation, click one of the buttons below.

-We also designed the weekly topics to be relevant and meaningful to a child’s life.
+We also designed the topics to be relevant and meaningful to a child’s life.
 It is very important that every student understands how each lesson plan will impact their future.
 Detailed lesson plans, an online blog, virtual lectures on leadership, overheads, PowerPoint presentations, quizzes, final exams, syllabi, grading scales and everything necessary to teach this course is included with this curriculum.